xvik/gradle-use-python-plugin/README.md

 #### Automatic pip upgrade

 As described above, there are different ways of pip installation in linux and, more important, admin permissions are required to upgrade global pip.
-So it is impossible to upgrade pip from plugin (in all cases).
+So it is impossible to upgrade pip from the plugin (in all cases).

 But, it is possible inside virtualenv or user (--user) scope.
 Note that plugin creates virtualenv by default (per project independent python environment).